List of Power Rangers Jungle Fury characters: Whiger

-Whiger is a chimeric Phantom Beast who holds the spirit of the White Tiger, emerging from the Crystal Eye that represents it.
+Whiger is a Chimera Phantom Beast who holds the spirit of the White Tiger, emerging from the Crystal Eye that represents it.
 He kidnapped Master Finn and used his Rinzin Power and the Crystal Eye to turn Master Finn's animal spirit into the Shark Spirit Ranger.
 After the Spirit Rangers were freed from the Phantom Beast Generals' control, Dai Shi noticed that Whiger's spirit is similar to the Red Ranger's spirit.
 Dai Shi uses him to redeem the Phantom Beasts by taking Casey's Tiger Spirit.
 He succeeded in getting it for Dai Shi after a scuffle with RJ.
 Whiger proves his victory to Dai Shi by sparring with him (thus allowing Dai Shi to accept the Generals).
 Whiger called a fight with Casey, but ended up fighting RJ, Theo, Lily, and Dominic until Dai Shi, Camille, and the other Phantom Beast Generals arrive and easily defeat the Rangers.
 Whiger attacked the city and Casey ran into him.
 Casey tried to transform without his Tiger Spirit and ended up fighting the other Rangers.
 Casey finally transforms and joins the fight.
 With the help of Jimmy, the Rangers charged up the Claw Cannon to use on Whiger.
 Whiger grows and fights the Wolf Pride Megazord, the Rhino Pride Megazord, and Jungle Master Megazord, losing to them when they form the Jungle Master Stampede.
 Dai Shi did not take the news of Whiger's defeat lightly.
 He stripped Whiger of his Rinzin, title, and rank before banishing Whiger from the temple.
 Whiger tried to kill Casey, for robbing him of his honor only to be saved by the human when he fell off a cliff.
 Deciding to return his kindness, Whiger lead Casey to where Rammer and Badrat were holding everyone captive, including the other rangers.
 While battling Camille, Whiger gave Casey back his tiger spirit and the two performed a double attack on Camille (with Whiger manifesting a white version of Casey's Tiger Spirit) forcing her to leave in defeat.
 However, the fight depleted the last of Whiger's Rinzin causing him to fade out of existence but not from Casey's memory.
+His last words were, "Dai Shi has proven to be my enemy.
+You, you have proven to be my friend.
+You must destroy them for all Tigers!"

 Whiger is voiced by Jared Turner.